PRETTY PEGGY - SAM KELLY & THE LOST BOYS

 Review by: Gary Smith (LCM)

 Sam Kelly and the Lost Boys are rapidly becoming one of the best young UK folk bands in the country.
 Building on the massive success of their self title debut album first released in November 2015, the album also landed Sam the 'Horizon Award' for emerging artists at the 2016 Radio 2 Folk Awards.
 The album was also championed by numerous legends of folk broadcasting including Mike Harding, who played tracks from the album for four weeks in a row on his online radio podcast.
 This new sophomore album 'Petty Peggy' features the new full band line-up for the first time.
 With super songwriting and musicianship, it has elevated them into the current upper tier of UK Folk music and they have become a firm folk festival favourite.
-Don't be too surprised if they are nominated for best band at next years BBC Radio 2 Folk Awards.
-Boasting an all-star cast of Jamie Francis (The Changing Room, Stark), Graham Coe (Jellyman's Daughter), Toby Shaer (Seth Lakeman, Carousel), Ciaran Algar (Greg Russell & Ciaran Algar), Achie Churchill-Moss (MMR) and Evan Carson (The Willows, The Changing Room, Ange Hardy), this album is an absolute joy to listen to.
+Don't be too surprised if they are nominated for best band at next year's BBC Radio 2 Folk Awards.
+The Lost Boys boast an all-star cast of some of the finest UK folk musicians including Jamie Francis (The Changing Room, Stark), Graham Coe (Jellyman's Daughter), Toby Shaer (Seth Lakeman, Carousel), Ciaran Algar (Greg Russell & Ciaran Algar), Achie Churchill-Moss (MMR) and Evan Carson (The Willows, The Changing Room, Ange Hardy), Simply put this album is an absolute joy to listen to.

 The album opens with a high tempo traditional whaling shanty the 'Greenland Whale' sometimes know as 'The Whale Catchers' or 'The Twenty Third of March'.
 The song was arranged by Sam and Jamie.
 It's a real toe-tapper with a great hooks and sing-a-long chorus.

-The love interest of the traditional song 'The Bony Lass of Fyvie' gives the album it's name, Pretty Peggy.
-The band are joined on the track by the wonderful Cara Dillion who provides some of the vocals which perfect complement Sam and the band.
+The love interest of the next traditional song 'The Bony Lass of Fyvie' gives the album it's name, Pretty Peggy.
+The band are joined on the track by the wonderful Cara Dillion, who provides some of the vocals which perfect complement Sam and the band.
 Watch out too for Michael McGoldrick on the Uillean Pipes.
-Next up an old time Appalachian tune 'Angeline The Baker' (Roud 1834), a sad tale of childhood love and anger.
-Geoff Lakeman guests on spoons and vocals.....a folk award right there :) The song was written by Stephen Foster for the Christy Minstrels and first published in 1850.
-The original laments the loss of a woman slave, sent away by her owner.
+Next up an old time Appalachian tune 'Angeline The Baker' (Roud 1834), a sad tale of slavery, childhood love and anger.
+Geoff Lakeman guests on spoons and vocals..... we think a folk award right there :) The song was written by Stephen Foster for the Christy Minstrels and first published in 1850.
+The original laments the loss of a female slave, sent away by her owners.

-'When The River Calls' is a song written by Jamie and was inspired by the Scottish/English border 'reiving' in the middle ages.
+'When The Reivers Call' is a song written by Jamie and was inspired by the Scottish/English border 'reiving', border raiding in the middle ages.
 The Irish traditional love song with the genders swapped 'If I Were A Blackbird' receives a new arrangement from Sam and Chris Woods.
 We return to a nautical theme for 'The Shining Ship', a dark tale in which a lady's lover, long lost at sea, returns to her and persuades her to come away with him to a distant land.
-After boarding the ship she realises that not all is as it seems.
-Wonderful electric tenor guitar solo from Damien O'Kane.
-The personal and tender 'Chasing Shadows' written by Sam is a song for a friend and to anyone going through a tough time.
+Like all goof folk songs after boarding the ship she realises that not all is as it seems.......
+Wonderful electric tenor guitar solo from Damien O'Kane on thisone.
+The personal and tender 'Chasing Shadows' was written by Sam and is dedicated to a friend and to anyone else going through a tough time.